yorkie-team/codepair/frontend/README.md

     ```bash
     # In the root directory of the repository and run.
     pnpm frontend dev

-    # Navigate to the 'frontend' directory and run application.
-    cd frontend
-    pnpm dev
     ```

 6. Visit [http://localhost:5173](http://localhost:5173) to enjoy your CodePair.